Go Back Go Back

 We talked to three Syrian women who work as health mediators at UNFPA Turkey’s Women and Girls Safe Space in various cities around Turkey.
 Their heartwarming stories portray how these women struggled to get to where they are today.
-Survivors of war, domestic violence and suicide attempts, these strong women became the pillars of a success story.
+Survivors of a war, domestic violence and suicide attempts, these strong women became the pillars of a success story.
 Thanks to the generous funding provided by European Union Civil Protection and Humanitarian Aid Office, UNFPA Turkey is able to operate Women and Girls Safe Spaces in various locations in Turkey with different implementing partners.

 Amira*, a 26-year-old mother of three, was forced into a marriage when she was 14 years old.
 At the time, Amira’s mother was very ill and, fearing that her illness would prevent her to see her daughter’s wedding day, her mother wished to see her daughter in a bright white wedding gown.
 To grant her wish, Amira unwillingly accepted to marry a man who she did not love.
-Unfortunately, this marriage turned into a gruesome union when Amira’s husband limited the time she spent with her sick mother and with the rest of her own family members.
+Unfortunately, this marriage turned into a gruesome union when Amira’s husband limited her time she spent with her sick mother and with the rest of her own family members.
 Then came the beatings.
-The violence escalated with every passing day.
+The violence escalated every passing day.
 Then, one day, she reached to a boiling point and she decided to take her own life by stabbing herself with a knife, unsuccessfully, while she was bearing her second child.

 UNFPA Women and Girls Safe Space staff got aware of Amira when she came to visit the center to get information on vaccinations for her children.
-The next time Amira came in, she wanted to talk to a WGSS social services staff member, and then, on another visit, she attended a training session organized at WGSS.
+The next time Amira came in, she wanted to talk to WGSS social services staff member, then, on another visit, she attended a training session organized at WGSS.
 Slowly yet surely, Amira became a familiar face around the center.
 One day, she decided to talk to the center’s psychologist.
-Feeling more empowered than ever and starting to have a growing urge to help others, Amira became a health mediator, acting as a bridge between WGSS and the Syrian refugee community located in the area.
-Amira reached out and extended a helping hand to Syrian women like her who are stuck at home, scared and unable to take necessary actions to be safer, healthier and more engaged in the community.
+Feeling more empowered than ever and started to have a growing urge to help others, Amira became a health mediator, acting as a bridge between WGSS and the Syrian refugee community located in the area.
+Amira reached out and extended a helping hand to the Syrian women like her who are stuck at home, scared and unable to take necessary actions to be safer, healthier and be more engaged in the community.

-In her own words, Amira summarizes her experiences: “When I came to Turkey, I did not have a thing to be hopeful for, I had no one to count on.
+In her own words Amira summarizes her experiences: “When I came to Turkey, I did not have a thing to be hopeful for, I had no one to count on.
 I was a refugee and I was scared of every single thing.
 I could not speak the native language so whenever I was asked a question, I nodded silently.
-I felt like the world existed without me, there were a billion things happening around me that I was not part of or aware of.
+I felt like the world existed without me, there were billion things happening around me that I was not part or aware of.
 Then, one day, I got to know the staff at UNFPA Women and Girls Safe Space.
 The more I talk to them, to more I felt liberated.
 I was slowly gaining confidence.
 They became my guidance and I shed my fears one by one.
-When I finally landed a job, I felt like I was reborn.
+When I finally landed a job, I felt like I was re-born.
 Now that I have a job, I can support myself.
-Now that I can speak Turkish, I can reply to any question thrown at me with full confidence.
+Now that I can speak Turkish, I can reply any question thrown at me with full confidence.
 Years later, I began to enjoy life again.
-Because finally, I can make my own decisions regarding how I should run my life.
+Because, finally I can make my own decisions regarding how I should run my life.
 Now, I am part of the community I live in.
 My children are proud of me.
 Thanks to my new friends at WGSS, I got a second chance in life and this time I feel alive.”

 Unfortunately, Fatima*, a mother of 5, had a rough life as well.
-Married twice, Fatima could not find peace and happiness in her life due to the extreme cases of domestic violence and abuse.
+Married twice, Fatima could not find peace and happiness in her life due to the extreme cases of domestic violence and abuses.
 As if those predicaments were not enough, Fatima lost her older son in a shelling which hit her home back in Syria.
-In the attack, Fatima was wounded as well but survived.
+In the attack Fatima was wounded as well but survived.
 Feeling depressed and alone, Fatima decided to have another baby.
-However, since the attacks intensified, Fatima could not get medical attention when she was in labor, so she gave birth by herself, mimicking everything she learned from a midwife from her previous births, she managed to give birth without any assistance.
-She spent the night alone at home with her newborn in her arms until her husband arrived the next morning then she was taken to a hospital.
+However, since the attacks were intensified, Fatima could not get medical attention when she was in labor, so she gave birth by herself, mimicking everything she learned from a midwife from her previous births, she managed to give birth without any assistance.
+She spent the night alone at home with her new born in her arms until her husband arrived the next morning then she was taken to a hospital.

 Fatima felt like she could stand on her own feet.
 She wanted to learn Turkish so that she can find a job and expand her life by getting to know more people.
 One day, she took her children to UNFPA Women and Girls Safe Space for vaccinations and stumbled upon other Syrian women exiting a classroom.
 Curious, Fatima asked what they were doing in the class.
 She immediately signed up when she was told that it was for learning Turkish.